IbraDje/VIBGYOR-Color-Segmentation/README.md

 # VIBGYOR Color Segmentation
-Python implementation of the VIBGYOR Color Segmentation.
+Python implementation of the VIBGYOR Color Segmentation Algorithm.

 - Explanation :
 The distance between peaks (high points) in wave is called wavelength.